MonishaBaskaran/minibash-shell-with-special-characters/README.md

  || Conditional Execution // see &&
 o Note in both && and ||, the argc of each command should be >=1 and
 <=4

 You are NOT required to combine special characters : ex $ p1 & p2 > list.txt
 Note:
  You must include comments throughout the program reasonably explaining the working of the code.
- You have to use fork() and exec() along with other pertinent system calls to run commands from minishell //You cannot use the system() function  Appropriate error messages must be displayed by the program based on the specifications.
+ You have to use fork() and exec() along with other pertinent system calls to run commands from minishell //You cannot use the system() function.
+ Appropriate error messages must be displayed by the program based on the specifications.